bayesprivacy/bayesprivacy.github.io/index.md

 However,  this integral is untractable in general.
 There are two general approaches to tackle this problem: (1) monte carlo markov chain (MCMC) and (2) variational inference (VI).
 MCMC algorithm constructs a markov chain whose statationary distribution is $$P(\theta \mid x)$$.
 Meanwhile, VI approximates $$P(\theta \mid x)$$ by a parametrized  and tractable distribution $$Q(\theta \mid z)$$ such that $$Q(\theta \mid z)$$ is as close as possible to $$P(\theta \mid x)$$.

 Here, we aim to protect the privacy of individuals in the dataset, which is essentially the observed data $$x$$.
 Especially, we aim to guarantee differential privacy for Bayesian inference.
 Differential privacy is a robust and mathematical definition of privacy protection which guarantees that each individual's data does not much influent on the useful information which is extracted from the dataset of these individuals.
+Let $
-Let $$z$$ be the information which is extracted from the dataset $$x$$.
+$ be the information which is extracted from the dataset $$x$$.
 Differential privacy constructs a probability distribution $$P(z \mid x)$$  of $$z$$ given $$x$$.
 The information, which will be published, is a random sample of this distribution:

 $$
 z_{priv} \sim P(z \mid x)